-Gluenz lab (Wellcome Centre for Integrative Parasitology, University of Glasgow)
+Gluenz lab University of Bern

 Eva Gluenz's group will have a main focus on the cell biology of Leishmania mutants in vitro.
 Bar-seq deletion mutant generation and in vitro phenotyping will be carried out here.
 Her research group was based in Glasgow until 2022, then moved to the University of Bern where the project continues.

 Mottram lab (in the York Biomedical Research Institute, University of York)